• Skip to primary navigation

 Why can’t leaders in India be as cool as Obama?

-September 10, 2012 Leave a Comment
+September 10, 2012 by BG Mahesh Leave a Comment

-Politicians in US have a funny bone
+Politicians in the US have a funny bone

 But are any of the politicians in India cool with the citizens?
 I doubt it.
-It is election year in the US.
+It is an election year in the US.
 The recent speech of Obama set a new Twitter record – 52,000+ tweets per minute, Clinton’s speech got great reviews (and criticism).
-Most of my friends in US tell me politicians in the US are ruining the country.
+Most of my friends in the US tell me politicians in the US are ruining the country.

 President Obama is lifted in the air by Scott Van Duzer, owner of the Big Apple Pizza owner